fbpx

 The Majesty of Highgrove Gardens

-Tucked into the picturesque Cotswolds countryside, the private residence of their Majesties The King Charles III and The Queen Consort, sits surrounded by gardens, wispy meadows, marching allées, and ancient walls with fragrant climbing roses
+Tucked into the picturesque Cotswolds countryside, the home of their Majesties King Charles III and the Queen Consort, sits surrounded by gardens, wispy meadows, marching allées, and ancient walls with fragrant climbing roses.

 Wild Flower Meadow with spring wild flowers and Highgrove House, May 2009